eapanner/cropshowerimages/README.md

 trees created in cropimages.py.
 These histograms show data about the clusters output from DBSCAN.

-createbeamer.py is a script for creating a beamer from the imagedata.txt file.
+"createbeamer.py" is a script for creating a beamer from the imagedata.txt file.
 The usage is:
 	-t textfile.txt -o slideshowname -m mode where the mode can be "t" (and only slides of the true crops will be created) or any other letter which will result in only slides of the true crops being created.
+It outputs a slide for ech crop, along with the context.